newpolygons/Blueberry/README.md

 4. Create and fill 'creds.txt' in the main directory (more info below)
 5. Run src/main.py file
 6. Log in if web page comes up
-7. Copy link of web page after signing in and paste into teminal
+7. Copy link of web page after signing in and paste into terminal
 8. Enjoy!

 ### creds.txt